-Get the protection of Fail2ban on your accounts with our Shared Business Hosting Plans!
+Get the protection of Fail2ban on your accounts with our Shared Web Hosting Security Plans!

 The Accidental Lockdown

-Fail2ban is a helpful piece of security software– how can it cause trouble for users on shared accounts?
+Fail2ban is a helpful piece of security software– how can it cause trouble for users on Shared Web Hosting accounts?
 The problem is that any incorrect logins can trigger a block from fail2ban– even logins from your computer!

 Solving the Problem for Good